JabRef/jabref/docs/code-howtos/remote-storage-jabdrive.md

 The identifier needs to be unique at the very least across the library and should stay constant in time.
 Both features cannot be ensured for BibTeX keys.
-Note this is simlar to the `shared_id` in the case of the SQL synchronization.
+Note this is similar to the `shared_id` in the case of the SQL synchronization.

 ### Why do we need revisions?
 Are `updatedAt` timeflags not enough?

 The revision functions as "generation Id" known from [Lamport clocks](https://en.wikipedia.org/wiki/Lamport_timestamp) and common in synchronization.
-For instance, the [Optimistic Offline Lock](https://martinfowler.com/eaaCatalog/optimisticOfflineLock.html) also uses these kind of clocks.
+For instance, the [Optimistic Offline Lock](https://martinfowler.com/eaaCatalog/optimisticOfflineLock.html) also uses these kinds of clocks.

 A "generation Id" is essentially a clock local to the entry that ticks whenever the entry is synced with the server.
 As for us there is only one server, strictly speaking, it would suffice to use the global server time for this.
 Moreover, for the sync algorithm, the client would only need to store the revision/server time during the pull-merge-push cycle (to make sure that during this time the entry is not modified again on the server).
-Nevertheless, the generation ID is only a tiny data blob and it gives a bit of additional security/consistency during the merge operation, so we keep it around all the time.
+Nevertheless, the generation Id is only a tiny data blob, and it gives a bit of additional security/consistency during the merge operation, so we keep it around all the time.

 ### Why do we need an entry hash?